Arslan-Soomro/Quizeer/Readme.md

-A React App that lets you create, play and view your quizzes.
+A MERN App that lets you create, play and view your quizzes.
 Visit the app by going to
 "quizeer.herokuapp.com"